 of Burkina Faso's overall surface (Harris & Miller 2015: 15-17).

 The Burkinabé land rights stipulate that all land belongs to the state.
 This also includes natural resources.
 The first regulation of legal mining titles and a law on investment were passed in 1993.
 The review of this regulation fed into the first mining law, the code minier in 1997.
 It stipulated the liberalisation of the mining sector, a consequence of the economic measures of the structural adjustment program.
 The state was no longer the most direct and important investor in the mining sector; private economic mining activities were permitted and encouraged.
 In 2003, yet another mining code was introduced, with the intention to attract foreign investors.
 The most recent code minier was ratified in 2015, against the backdrop of first experiences of producing mines, and mines that have closed down.
 It is now in the process of being implemented.
-Contrary to the former mining laws, the new code minier is rather oriented toward state revenues through mining, especially via a newly introduced Mining Fund for Local Development (FMDL).
+Contrary to the former mining laws, the new code minier is rather oriented toward state revenues through mining, especially via a newly introduced Mining Fund for Local Development (FMDL)(Hubert 2018).

 Conflicts around the mining code